-Dishonoured transactions will be returned to you with a CPA Return/Dishonoured Items Reason Code and listed on your Returned Items Report.
+Dishonoured transactions will be returned to you with a Payments Canada Return/Dishonoured Items Reason Code and listed on your Returned Items Report.
 The report will have a message explaining the reason for the return.
 Your account will be re-credited with these transactions.

 Automated Clearing House (ACH) Standard Entry Class Codes for U.S. Payments

 These transaction codes apply to payments made to the United States.
 The ACH Standard Entry Class (SEC) codes are used and comply with the U.S. NACHA payment system.
-As such, they cannot be used with the CPA format.
+As such, they cannot be used with the Payments Canada format.

 For ACH codes, there are 2 types of formats:

 Some Standard Entry Class codes are restricted and must be authorized by RBC Royal Bank before they can be used.